BullerWilliam/cloudchat4/readme.md

 JWT_SECRET is a private secret key used by the server to sign and verify authentication tokens.

-When a user logs in or registers, the server creates a token using this secret.
-Every protected request must include this token.

-Example header:
+---

+## Authentication Usage

+All protected endpoints require this header:

 Authorization: Bearer YOUR_TOKEN

----

-## Base Features

-- User accounts
-- Friend system
-- Direct messages
-- Notifications
-- Real-time events (Socket.IO)

 ---